lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP length field

 The UDP length can be computed from the received data.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-length".

-If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDA to "LSB".

-In other cases, the length SHOULD be sent and the CDA is replaced by "value-sent".

 ## UDP Checksum field {#UDPchecksum}